 One common cause is low power-steering fluid, which affects how your steering wheel feels and sounds.
 When the fluid that powers and lubricates conventional power-steering systems in a car gets low, it can lead to a squealing noise that may sustain for as long as the car's steering wheel remains off-center.
 It can also be fairly loud.

-Checking the fluid and replacing if necessary might be enough to solve the problem.
-Contamination of the fluid by dirt and debris also could be at the root of the problem.
+Checking the fluid and replacing it if necessary might be enough to solve the problem.
+Contamination of the fluid by dirt and debris also could be at the root of this problem with your car.
 A failing power-steering pump could likewise be the cause.
-If adding fluid doesn't solve the problem, a technician should be able to identify the cause and recommend a repair.
+If adding fluid doesn't solve the problem, a technician should be able to identify the cause and recommend a repair for your car.

 A suspension or steering component that's lost lubrication also could cause a squeak or squeal when you turn the steering wheel.
 Your car's tie-rod ends, seals, ball joints and universal joints all need lubrication, and if they dry out, that could lead to a squeal, screeching or similar noise; you may even hear a grinding noise.
 Again, a technician or mechanic should be able to identify the problem and recommend a repair.

 We've also experienced squeaks from the steering-wheel housing in new cars rubbing against interior trim to wear it down — typically in hot weather when materials expand and gaps close up.
 In these cases, a trip to the dealer mechanic or body shop might be in order for your car — hopefully for warranty work.

 Finally, tire noise could be the cause of the squeal that you're hearing, especially if it happens only when you are driving on certain surfaces.